 Today, lenders including ING Groep NV are issuing covered bonds, a type of secured note considered by investors to be safer than traditional fundraisings.

 The average spread of the 847 securities contained in Bank of America Merrill Lynch’s EMU Financial Corporate Index declined 84 basis points since June 1 to 247, the narrowest gap since Aug.
 4, 2011.
-The index contains bonds sold by BNP Paribas and Goldman Sachs Group Inc. (GS)
+The index contains bonds sold by BNP Paribas and Goldman Sachs Group Inc. (GS:US)

 “Underlying bunds and Treasuries have been trading, until the last few days, at very low yields,” said Michael Ridley, a credit analyst at Mizuho International Plc in London.
 “So funding costs for corporate bonds have been low.”